CodeTogether-Inc/CodeTogether-Live/README.md

 Everyone in the session gets to control who they choose to follow, whether the host or other participants, to see exactly what teammates are discussing.

 ### Integrates Well
 Our goal is to improve your development process, not upset it.
-CodeTogether is a nice complement to popular tools you might use already, like Slack or MS Teams
+CodeTogether is a nice complement to popular tools you might use already, like Slack or MS Teams.